Skip to Content

 Italy’s two favorite northern lakes, Lake Como and Lake Garda are popular destinations summer and winter.

-Sip on an Aperol spritz as you look over Lake Como after a busy day exploring places like Tremezo’s Villa Carlotta or villages such as Menaggio, which dates back to the Roman era and boasts a picturesque lake promenade.
+Sip on an Aperol spritz as you look over Lake Como after a busy day exploring.
+Here, you’ll find wondrous places like Tremezo’s Villa Carlotta and the village of Menaggio, which dates back to the Roman era and boasts a picturesque lake promenade.

 While Lake Como is famous for its celebrity residences (George Clooney is one such celeb who owns a mansion here), Lake Garda is more wild and rustic.